microsoft/genaiscript/docs/src/content/docs/reference/scripts/metadata.md

 ### system

 Override the system prompts included with the script.
-The default set of system prompt is inferred dynamicaly from the script content.
+The default set of system prompts is inferred dynamically from the script content.

 ```js
 script({